getkalido/errcheck/README.md

 ![Go](https://github.com/amnonbc/errcheck/workflows/Go/badge.svg)

+It is forked from https://github.com/kisielk/errcheck but unlike the original allows you to write `defer foo.Close()`.

 ## Install

-    go get -u github.com/kisielk/errcheck
+    go get -u github.com/amnonbc/errcheck

-errcheck requires Go 1.9 or newer and depends on the package go/packages from the golang.org/x/tools repository.
+errcheck requires Go 1.14 or newer and depends on the package go/packages from the golang.org/x/tools repository.

 ## Use